New MacBook Pro expected before end of 2022 with 5nm chips - NewsBreak

 Apple Insider

 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
-These affiliate partnerships do not influence our editorial content. — It's been a rocky road to the iOS 16 launch.
-Here are the high-profile features that aren't going to debut in the initial release of Apple's upcoming operating system.
+These affiliate partnerships do not influence our editorial content. — An exclusive $354 discount brings the cost of thehigh-end M1 Max MacBook Pro 14-inch down to just $2,545.
+Plus, save $60 on three years of AppleCare.

+TSMC's 3nm chips won't be ready in time for 2022 MacBook Pros, Kuo says

+Well-connected analyst Ming-Chi Kuo is doubling down on his forecast that Apple's upcoming MacBook Pro and iPad Pro models won't sport processors built on a 3nm chipmaking process.
+In a tweet on Friday, Kuo reiterated his prediction that upcoming 14-inch MacBook Pro and 16-inch MacBook Pro models would sport new...

 IN THIS ARTICLE